pivotal-cf/docs-addon-fim/README.md

 # File Integrity Monitoring

 ## About this Repo

-This repo contains documentation for File Integrity Monitoring.
+This repo contains documentation for File Integrity Monitoring for VMware Tanzu.

 ## Branch Information